FAQ Quick Menu For Home Paternity® Testing

 Q. How accurate is the DNA paternity test?

 - DNA testing is the most accurate method available for determining paternity.
 Its power lies in the ability to trace the pattern of inheritance for separate regions of the genetic material (chromosomes).
 From this information a probability of paternity can be calculated.
-This number can reach 99.99999% in some cases.
+This number reaches 99.99999% in most cases.
 The percentage of random men of the same race that can be excluded as the biological father is also computed for every case.
-Some companies test as few as 16 chromosomal locations for the same price (or more) that we test 21 (20 identity markers plus one to confirm the sex of the person).
+Some companies test as few as 16 chromosomal locations for the same price (or more) that we do to test 21 (20 identity markers plus one to confirm the sex of the person).
 The statistics generated with only 8 locations, however, are not nearly as conclusive, and in some cases can result in wrong conclusions, such as the father being excluded when, in fact, he is the true father.

 Q. What happens to the test samples after the test?